 + Witch Hazel

-The products that I use will be the products offered in my store so I hope that you can join me on this journey to a more sustainable way of living.
+The products that I use will be the same products offered in my store, I hope that you can join me on this journey to a more sustainable way of living.

-You can transition your cotton towels, which uses some of the most toxic chemicals on the planet during its growth, to BAMBOO by switching to BedVoyage bacteria, odor and mildew resistant Facial Washcloths, Bath, Hand and Wash Cloths.
-Don’t miss out on our line of Baby Bath Linens too, with our Hooded Towel and Baby Washcloths.
+You can transition your cotton towels, which uses some of the most toxic chemicals on the planet during cotton’s growth.
+Switch to BAMBOO from BedVoyage towels that are bacteria, odor and mildew resistant.
+See the line of Facial Washcloths, Bath, Hand and Washcloths.
+Don’t miss out on the Baby Bath Linens too, with a bamboo Hooded Towel and Baby Washcloths.
 Comfort the entire family, naturally.